christineiym/OS-DPI/thinking/KeyboardAccess.md

 | Save selected input | Save selected cell | Enter? |
 | Cancel changes to input | Cancel changes to cell | Esc? |

+### Two ways of thinking of the editor 'tree'
+1) The literal layout tree describing the AAC interface
+2) The whole IDE
+  - May or may not include tabs at the top as the initial children nodes
+  - The layout tree is a subtree in the IDE
+  - The html inputs are children of a layout node, and can themselves be trees (arranged hierarchically)
+  - Editable html inputs are analogous to editable cells in Excel and serve as the leaf nodes

 ### Toolbar notes
 Position:
 - Under tab list